komunitin/komunitin-api/accounting/README.md

 }
 ```

-### Extern transfers
+### External transfers

-Extern transfers define a movement of amount from one account in one currency from another account in another currency, eventually managed by a remote server.
+External transfers define a movement of amount from one account in one currency from another account in another currency, eventually managed by a remote server.

 ```JSON
 {